Frequently Asked Questions

 Isn't this just another luxury development that will change the character of Greenpoint?

 No. Monitor Point was specifically designed to address Community Board 1's identified priorities while respecting Greenpoint's unique character.
-Unlike the majority of waterfront development on the North Brooklyn waterfront, we're committing to a minimum of 25% permanently affordable housing through Mandatory Inclusionary Housing (MIH), which exceeds what would be required under as-of-right development.
+Unlike the majority of waterfront development on the North Brooklyn waterfront, we're committing to 40% permanently affordable housing, going above and beyond the amount required by Mandatory Inclusionary Housing (MIH) for new developments, and creating substantially more affordable housing than would be required under as-of-right development.
 Additionally, we're preserving local heritage through the Greenpoint Monitor Museum, creating 700 feet of public waterfront access, and enabling the completion of Box Street Park—amenities that will benefit the entire community, not just building residents.

 Will this project block waterfront views or access?